ScottMorse/vveb-audio/README.md

 - Employ multi-paradigm style, with preference for pure functions
 - Use of `index.ts` is encouraged, but only for re-exporting (no new variables)
 - Prefer feature packaging over layer packaging
 - Organize code with bundle-splitting in mind, especially in cases where specific library/framework bindings are created, such as for React, which should never be part of the main module.
 Core utilities can be exported from the main module.
+Imports from libraries that can be bundle-split should be, such as `lodash`.
+- Library dependencies should be minimal, within reason
 - Prettier is used for automated formatting
 - ESLint is used for linting